BirdeeHub/shelua/README.md

 sh_settings.escape_args = false
 sh_settings.assert_zero = false
 sh_settings.tempfile_path = '/tmp/sheluainput'
+-- a list of functions to apply to the command before execution.
+-- the first one recieves the full command as a string, -- and returns a modified command string
+-- and then is passed to the next function in the list. sh_settings.transforms = {}
 ```

 You can make a local copy with different settings by using the unary minus operator.